roddhjav/apparmor.d/docs/development/index.md

 #### Rule :material-numeric-2-circle: - Do not break a program

-:   A profile **should not break a normal usage of the confined software**. this can
+:   A profile **should not break a normal usage of the confined software**.
+This can
     be complex as simply running the program for your own use case is not always exhaustive of the program features and required permissions.